arangodb/docs/3.6/http/general.md

 #### Superuser JWT-Token

-To access specific internal APIs as well as Agency and DBServer instances a token generated via `/open/auth` is not good enough.
+To access specific internal APIs as well as Agency and DB-Server instances a token generated via `/open/auth` is not good enough.
 For these special APIs you will need to generate a special JWT token which grants superuser access.
 Note that using superuser access for normal database operations is **NOT advised**.